Easton Park . Nov 9, 2021

 The Inspiration: As the largest city park in Seattle, Discovery Park sits on the coastline overlooking Puget Sound, offering majestic views of both the Cascade and the Olympic Mountain ranges.
 With a lighthouse, trails, and a nature-inspired playground, the park is popular with visitors and locals alike.

 The Easton Park Version: While we’re a little land-locked here in Central Texas, the spirit of discovery comes through!
 Our Discovery Park neighborhood offers trails, natural areas, and recreational park space, as well as 273 homesites ranging from 45 feet to 60 feet.
-Construction in this section has just started, but when complete, the 1.62-acre park in this section will offer a wide range of topographic features, from open undulating spaces to vista hilltops.
-Visitors will enjoy groupings of heritage oaks decked with treetop chimes, as well as a public art installation from renowned artist Beili Liu.
-Natural play opportunities will include a dry creek, dig zone, and sensory gardens.
+The 1.62-acre park in this section offers a wide range of topographic features, from open undulating spaces to vista hilltops.
+Visitors can enjoy groupings of red oaks, music play stations, a wide sports field with soccer fields, and a public art installation from renowned artist Beili Liu.
+Natural play opportunities include a dry creek, dig zone, and sensory gardens.

 Ready to live in a neighborhood that celebrates parks?
 Come for a visit and bring a picnic lunch!
 Or check out our available homes online.